 Compare these restrictions with the situation in Paris, where runners must be alone, within 1km of home and only train for an hour, once a day.
 On Wednesday 8 April, running in Paris was banned between 10:00am and 7:00pm.
 Not surprisingly, there are many tales emerging from France of balcony marathons and treadmill ultras!

-We asked resident coach Alan Newman to list his top five tips for making the most of our precious daily run, while staying safe and well:
+We asked Coach Alan to list his top five tips for making the most of our precious daily run, while staying safe and well:

 Don't Touch It: We tend to touch our faces more than 250 times a day.
 The eyes, nose and mouth are all potential viral gateways.
 Wearing running gloves may provide some protection and will act as visual reminders not to touch your face on the run.
 You can always use your elbow to operate push buttons at crossings – it's impossible to lick your elbow (try it)!